maxwells-daemons/caltech-cs11-tensorflow/labs/lab_1/README.md

  - Defining a computational graph in the Graph object
  - Subgraph execution with Sessions
  - Computing gradients, numerical optimization with Optimizers
- - Using TensorBoard to visualize computational graphs and learning plots